Prepare for a successful experience

 Other times the best way to learn about the universe is hands-on experiments and projects that can be done without a computer or electronics of any kind.
 Whether its building a model rocket, creating a landing craft, or observing the night sky, we set technology aside when our hands and brains will get the job done.

-Campers should not bring phones to camp.
-There are no camp activities or challenges that require them, and we find that their presence serves as a strong distraction from learning and building friendships between campers.
+The use of personal cell phones, smart phones, or related devices will be restricted while at camp.
+There are no camp activities or challenges that require them.
+We find that their presence serves as a strong distraction from learning and building friendships between campers.

-Campers should not bring personal electronics such as laptop computers, tablets, gaming consoles, etc. to PARI.
+Campers should not bring personal electronics such as laptop computers, tablets, gaming consoles, e-readers, etc. to PARI.
 A computer lab with all necessary equipment and software to complete the camp program is provided and available to all campers.

 Violation of license and use agreements, or any pirating of software or digital media or resources, will not be tolerated and may result in loss of access to technology.